Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $100 in bonus entries.

-Jeudy has consistently played well on his home field.
-In fact, in four of his last six games when playing at home against a road favorite, he is averaging 6.2 receptions per game.
-The SportsLine model projects 5.4 receptions, giving this a 4.5 out of 5 rating.
+Jefferson has had six or more receptions in four of the last seven games.
+In two games against the Packers last season, he caught six or more passes in each game.
+The SportsLine model projects 5.7 receptions, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Barkley has 17 or fewer carries in three of his last five games.
-In a 38-20 win over the New York Giants on Oct.
-26, he carried 14 times for 150 yards and one touchdown.
-The model projects 14.7 carries, giving this a 3 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 3.66x.
+Barkley has been a workhorse the last two weeks.
+In a 10-7 win at Green Bay on Nov.
+10, he carried 22 times for 60 yards.
+He had 26 carries for 83 yards in a 16-9 win over the Detroit Lions last week.
+The model projects 22.2 carries, giving this a 5 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.69x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.